astral-sh/ruff/README.md

 By default, implicit concatenations of multiline strings are allowed (but continuation lines, delimited with a backslash, are prohibited).

+Note that setting `allow-multiline = false` should typically be coupled with disabling `explicit-string-concatenation` (`ISC003`).
+Otherwise, both explicit and implicit multiline string concatenations will be seen as violations.

 **Default value**: `true`